Japan national football team: 1950s–1980s: Post-war era

 Japan's postwar debut was in the 1951 Asian Games in India.
 Japan re-joined FIFA in 1950 and played in qualifiers for the 1954 World Cup, but lost the AFC qualifying berth to South Korea after two matches.
 Japan also joined the Asian Football Confederation in 1954.

 Dettmar Cramer joined the Japan national team as coach in 1960, and helped lead the team to the round of eight at the 1964 Summer Olympics in Tokyo.
 Japan's first major achievement in international football came in the 1968 Summer Olympics in Mexico City, where the team won the bronze medal.
 Although this result earned the sport increased recognition in Japan, the absence of a professional domestic league hindered its growth and Japan would not qualify for the World Cup until 30 years later.
 Nonetheless, Japan were close to qualifying for the 1986 FIFA World Cup, but lost to South Korea in the deciding matches.

-Japan made its first appearance in the Asian Cup in 1988, where they were eliminated in the group stage following a draw with Iran and losses to South Korea, the United Arab Emirates and Qatar.
+Japan made its first appearance in the AFC Asian Cup in 1988, where they were eliminated in the group stage following a draw with Iran and losses to South Korea, the United Arab Emirates and Qatar.

 The late 1980s saw concrete moves to professionalize the sport in Japan.
 JFA introduced a Special Licensed Player system in 1986, allowing a limited number of professional players to compete in the domestic semi-professional league.
 Action committees were held in 1988 and 1989 to discuss the introduction of a full professional league in Japan.